lupyuen/lupyuen.github.io/src/rust5.md

     pub extern "C" fn hello_rust_main(...)
     ```

-    And change to this...
+    And rename the function to this...

     ```rust
     pub extern "C" fn main(...)
     ```

-    (We'll explain why)
+    (We'll see why)

 1.  __If we Enable Build Tracing:__ We'll see...